Continuous power cuts will make people feel frustrated.

 "If the loss is due to objective reasons, it is acceptable.
 If the loss is not due to objective reasons, it is unacceptable," said Mr. Hoa.

-Mr. Hoa said that if inspectors and auditors intervene, the cause of the loss of 26,000 billion VND that EVN just reported will be exposed.
+Mr. Hoa believes that with the involvement of inspectors and auditors, the cause of the 26,000 billion VND loss that EVN just reported will be exposed.

 Previously, at the socio-economic discussion session on May 25, many National Assembly deputies raised the issue that EVN lost more than VND26,000 billion in 2022, while power generation companies, including EVN's member units, still made thousands of billions in profits and had tens of thousands of billions in deposits in banks.

-In a recent document sent to the Economic Committee and National Assembly delegates, EVN explained that it is necessary to consider the amount of tens of thousands of billions deposited with the short-term debt balance, about 60,045 billion VND, at the same time of member companies.
+In a recent document sent to the Economic Committee and National Assembly delegates, EVN explained that it is necessary to consider the amount of deposits of tens of thousands of billions with short-term debt balance, about 60,045 billion VND, at the same time of member companies.

 According to EVN, the above short-term debts show that the amount of debt at the units is very large.
-"The need to repay principal and interest during the year is very high, requiring the units to maintain a sufficient balance to pay off due debts, in order to ensure creditworthiness for future loans," the group explained.
+"The need to repay principal and interest during the year is very high, requiring the units to maintain a sufficient balance to pay off the debt when due, to ensure creditworthiness for future loans," the group explained.

-This money is also used to invest in distribution and retail systems to meet the growing demand for load (electricity consumption) and production and business costs.
+This money is also used to invest in the distribution and retail system to meet the growing demand for load (electricity consumption) and production and business costs.

 Source